livetodevelop/quick-repo-setup/README.md

 # quick-repo-setup
-a small roject i made that quickly sets up a repo for you.
+a small project i made that quickly sets up a repo for you.